Air power to play critical role in deciding outcome of any future conflict: IAF Chief V R Chaudhari | Politics

 - India

-Air Chief Marshal V R Chaudhari on Friday said air power will play a critical role in deciding the outcome of any conflict in future and stressed the need for maintaining a high state of readiness.
+Air Chief Marshal V R Chaudhari has said air power will play a critical role in deciding the outcome of any conflict in future and stressed the need for maintaining a high state of readiness.

 Speaking at the Commanders' Conference of South Western Air Command (SWAC) at the Jaisalmer Air Force Station, the Indian Air Force (IAF) chief apprised commanders of the current security scenario and the likely roles of the force, according to a release.